Knutsenjamie/AnimalShelter.Solution/README.md

 6. To install and make sure all needed packages are up-to-date, navigate into the AnimalShelter folder from root directory by entering `cd AnimalShelter` in terminal.
     * Type the command `dotnet restore` to update and restore all needed packages and dependencies to run application.
 7. In order to use the database you must make an appsettings.json file.
 Run the command `touch appsettings.json` in the `AnimalShelter` directory of the project.
-    * Then, enter in your own approppriate username (or enter 'root' in the YOUR-USERNAME-HERE field), and whichever password you used to open, use, and create the imported database in MySQL Workbench- use it and enter it as follows in this line 'database=animal_shelter;uid=[YOUR-USERNAME-HERE];pwd=[YOUR-PASSWORD-HERE]' *do NOT actually put []- this is just for visual purposes to see where to change the information*
+    * Then, enter in your own approppriate username (or enter 'root' in the YOUR-USERNAME-HERE field), and whichever password you used to open, use, and create the imported database in MySQL Workbench- use it and enter it as follows in this line <code>database=animal_shelter;uid=[YOUR-USERNAME-HERE];pwd=[YOUR-PASSWORD-HERE]</code> *do NOT actually put []- this is just for visual purposes to see where to change the information*
+    * Finally, paste it exactly like in this example,
     <code>
-    Test
     {
-        blah blah blah
+        "Logging": {
+            "LogLevel": {
+            "Default": "Information",
+            "Microsoft": "Warning",
+            "Microsoft.Hosting.Lifetime": "Information"
             }
+        },
+        "AllowedHosts": "*",
+        "ConnectionStrings": {
+            "DefaultConnection": "Server=localhost;Port=3306;database=cat_kingdom;uid=[YOUR-USERNAME-HERE];pwd=[YOUR-PASSWORD-HERE];"
+        }
+    }
     </code>
+    and paste it into the appsettings.json to use the database. *WARNING: This file should automatically be ignored AS LONG AS it is in the AnimalShelter directory and NOT the root directory (as it is listed in the .gitignore).
+However, Be aware of what you are committing and pushing to avoid pushing your personal username and password- as it is sensitive data* Your database should now be connected.